- Last Updated: 30 June 2021 30 June 2021

 If a student is injured or becomes ill at school, an effort should be made by the available personnel to contact the parents/guardians of the student for information and instructions.
 If a parent/guardian or designated persons cannot be contacted and/or the illness or injury is believed to require immediate medical attention, the person in charge should arrange for the student to be taken to a doctor or hospital for treatment.
 Action on the part of District personnel does not obligate personnel or the school system to assume financial responsibility for the transportation or treatment of the student.
 Under no circumstances should the student be permitted to go home alone without parent/guardian permission.

-All accidents to students should be reported to the principal or supervisor.
-Accident report forms provided by the Health Services Office should be completed by the person in charge when the accident occurs.
-Accident reports are to be sent to the Health Services Office with a copy retained in the building.
-If there are liability concerns related to a student accident, the Supervisor of Health Services or administrator who received the initial report will notify Legal Services.
+Student incidents that result in a referral, or potential for referral, for further medical care should be reported to the principal or supervisor.
+Student incident report forms provided by the Health Services Office should be completed by the person in charge when the incident occurs.
+Incident reports are to be sent to the Health Services Office with a copy retained in the building.
+If there are liability concerns related to a student incident, the Supervisor of Health Services or administrator who received the initial report will notify Legal Services.
 Legal Services will notify the insurance company.

 Do Not Resuscitate (DNR) Orders